 If you receive the message: “ Warning: Camera Failed” on your Samsung Galaxy S4 it may seem like it is a big issue but it really isn’t and only requires a simple solution.
 It is more of a software problem than a hardware issue.
 Try a simple troubleshooting step before going to anything really major.
-Note that these steps are also applicable to the Galaxy S3.
+Here's how to fix the camera failed problem on the Galaxy S4.

 Here are 3 things you can do to try fix this problem.